openvinotoolkit/open_model_zoo/demos/classification_demo/python/README.md

   --loop                Optional.
 Enable reading the input in a loop.
   -o OUTPUT, --output OUTPUT
                         Optional.
 Name of the output file(s) to save.
-  --pause PAUSE         Optional.
-Pause in ms between frames to show.
   -limit OUTPUT_LIMIT, --output_limit OUTPUT_LIMIT
                         Optional.
 Number of frames to store in output.
 If 0 is set, all frames are stored.
   --no_show             Optional.
 Don't show output.